 For most people, the church as we know it has become inaccessible.
 The days of a professional minister caring for a flock of already-Christians is largely over.
 With the emergence of post-Christendom, the time of the missionary-pastor has arrived.
 The only way to make church accessible is through the formation of new Christian communities in the spaces and rhythms where people do life.
 The present-future is a blended ecology of both inherited and emerging forms of church.
 This was a realization made in the landmark Mission Shaped Church report (2004).
 All existing churches must now become church-planting incubators, and every Christian can be involved in this work.

-The Fresh Expressions tracks focus study in United’s Master of Divinity, Master of Ministry and Master of Arts in Christian Ministries programs to prepare church leaders for the world that currently exists.
+The Fresh Expressions tracks focus study in United’s Master of Divinity and Master of Arts in Christian Ministries programs to prepare church leaders for the world that currently exists.
 Graduates will become proficient in pioneer ministry and the cultivation of fresh expressions of church.
-The MDiv track will begin in Fall 2021, while the MMin and MACM tracks are planned to begin in Fall 2022.

-In addition to United’s core courses in Bible, History and Theology, Practical Theology, and Contextual Ministry, the MDiv, MACM and MMin tracks in Fresh Expressions may include the following specialized courses:
+In addition to United’s core courses in Bible, History and Theology, Practical Theology, and Contextual Ministry, the MDiv and MACM tracks in Fresh Expressions may include the following specialized courses:

 The purpose of the course is to provide learning experiences in which students encounter, critique, and hone each other’s thinking about missional, contextual, formational, and ecclesial forms of church (fresh expressions).
 Examines the history and theology of the Fresh Expressions movement.
 Students are challenged by the reading and writing assignments to reflect on what the Church of England describes as pioneers… “people called by God who are the first to see and creatively respond to the Holy Spirit’s initiatives with those outside the church; gathering others around them as they seek to establish a new contextual Christian community.”
 An exploration of entrepreneurial and intrapreneurial giftings, effectual and causal logic, as well as praxis for incarnational church planting will be explored.